 There are a lot of lone workers who drive as part of their job.
-It is human nature to develop bad habits, take short cuts and become possessive towards things we see as our own.
+It is human nature to develop bad habits, do things the easy way and become possessive towards things we see as our own.

 Over 50% of the five million yearly car crashes in the United States are caused by aggressive drivers, with speeding being the most prevalent contributor to this statistic.
 (TeenSafe, 2018) ¹